Atelier User Guide

 The interface has two main areas:

-- Icon sidebar (left, ~48px wide) — compact navigation rail.
-From top to bottom: the Atelier logo, primary nav (Apps, Workflows, Nova), utility nav (Approvals with pending-count badge, Activity, Archived, Settings), and your user avatar (click for Change Password / Sign Out).
+- Icon sidebar (left) — compact navigation rail.
+From top to bottom: the Atelier logo, primary nav (Apps, Nova, and Build with AI for Developer and Admin roles), utility nav (Approvals with pending-count badge, Activity, Archived, Settings), and your user avatar (click for Change Password / Sign Out).

-- Content area (right, full width) — shows whichever section you selected.
+- Content area (right) — shows whichever section you selected.
 The default landing page is Apps.

 Each app card shows: